augustt198/OvercastStats/README.md

 or higher, you will need the JDK installed in order to compile using Maven.
 Once you have installed a JDK that is at least running version
 Java 6 or higher, you will need to download and install apache maven.

-If you are on a mac, its as simple as installing brew and running the command ```brew install maven```.
+If you're on a mac, its as simple as installing brew and running the command ```brew install maven```.
 Linux users typically have a package that they can install from, Windows users have plenty of tutorials showing you how to install maven on your specific version of Windows.

-Git is very simple to install, if you are on Mac simply open up terminal and type git, an Xcode package installer will launch, simply install the git package and you have git installed.
+Git is very simple to install, if you're on Mac simply open up terminal and type git, an Xcode package installer will launch, simply install the git package and you have git installed.
 On Linux, you should have a git package and windows users can download git from here, https://git-scm.com/.

 After you have installed maven, you will want to clone the latest version if this repository.
 You can do so by navigating to the directory that you wish to download the files into and typing ```git clone https://github.com/SunsetAPI/java-wrapper.git```.
 Open up a terminal or
-Command Prompt if your on Windows, and type ls.
+Command Prompt if your on Windows, and type ```ls```.
 This will list all of your directories, if you downloaded java-wrapper in your documents folder, you would typically type ```cd Documents``` followed by ```cd java-wrapper```.

 The first command will vary depending on where you downloaded the files, but the second command is always the same after you get into the directory.